-In all my professional roles—speaker, consultant, writer, and researcher—I am committed to fostering insight, understanding, and collaboration, especially among groups with diverse perspectives on hunting, wildlife, and conservation.
+As an adviser, consultant, and writer, I am committed to fostering insight, understanding, and collaboration, especially among groups with diverse perspectives on hunting, wildlife, and conservation.
 I welcome opportunities to connect with people who have similar interests and to explore the potential for working together.

 In 2009, I was awarded a Graduate School Fellowship by UMass-Amherst and returned to academia after many years away.
 Studying in the Department of Communication, and working as a teaching and research assistant, I earned my MA in 2011 with a thesis on what I call “adult-onset hunters.”
 I completed PhD coursework in 2013 and am now working on my dissertation, focused on the complex cultural perspectives surrounding wolf conservation, management, and hunting in the western Great Lakes region.

 I live in Vermont with my wife Catherine, our affectionate Labrador retriever, Kaia, and an eclectic mix of cookbooks.